ComPDFKit/compdfkit-pdf-sdk-windows/README.md

 ## 1.3 License

 ComPDFKit PDF SDK is a commercial SDK, which requires a license to grant developer permission to release their apps.
 Each license is only valid for one device ID in development mode.
 Other flexible licensing options are also supported, please contact [our marketing team](mailto:support@compdf.com) to know more.
-However, any documents, sample code,or source code distribution from the released package of ComPDFKit PDF SDK to any third party is prohibited.
+However, any documents, sample code, or source code distribution from the released package of ComPDFKit PDF SDK to any third party is prohibited.